GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/3_experiments.typ

 ==== Base solution and general methodology

-This study aims to investigate how different parameters influence the performance of our #acr("SSL") pipeline.
+This study investigates how different parameters influence the performance of our #acr("SSL") pipeline.
-A baseline has to be defined to have a reference for comparing experimental settings.
+A baseline must be defined to have a reference for comparing experimental settings.
 The starting setting involves a binaural array with two cardioid microphones for the agent.
 Microphones are two centimeters apart.
 The room's reverberation level ($T_60$) is set to 500ms.
 Interaural features (#acr("ILD") + #acr("IPD")) have been chosen for this baseline.
 By default, only the #acr("DoA") is predicted, not the distance.
 The default number of epochs is set to 100.
-This setup is not the best-performing combination, but it provides a credible formulation from which to start.
+This setup is not the best-performing combination, but it provides a credible formulation to start with.
 These parameters will be individually changed across the following study.

 Furthermore, the following settings are kept fixed across the experiments.
-We use a single $4 times 7$ meters room.
+We use a single $4 times 7$ meter room.
 Learning parameters, such as the batch size, the learning rate, and the number of epochs, remain constant across most experiments.
+Also, the network architecture is common in all runs.
+Naturally, the number of input channel is adapted to the shape of the input data.
 The number of epochs has been exceptionally increased to reach proper convergence when necessary.
 Finally, the network training for each individual configuration was repeated several times to ensure that the obtained results were repeatable.
 The reported performance scores correspond to the most successful training run.